al3xisoc4mpo/reinventory-backend/README.md

-# Furbnb :dog:
+# Reinventory :construction_worker:
-## Airbnb for dogs, but with dog bragging powers
+## Physical inventory for the casual user or small business owner
-### *Fullstack web app (server-side rendering)*
+### *Backend Repo*
-**Technologies used:** Javascript, NodeJS, ExpressJS, MongoDB, MongooseJS, HandlebarsJS, HTML, CSS.
+**Technologies used:** NodeJS, ExpressJS, MongoDB, MongooseJS.

-I love dogs :heart:.
-I thought it would be fun to put into practice server-side rendering skills with an app that would help dog lovers like myself find or host cool daycare locations.
-You can also showcase your dog to the world.
+The idea behind the app came from the realization that some physical inventories were still done with pen and paper as of today.
+This app enables them to setup locations and assign items in stock.

 ## Credits